-11. SHORT-TERM BORROWINGS
+10. SHORT-TERM BORROWINGS

-On September 28, 2022, we amended our line of credit agreement.
-The amendment ("Amended Credit Agreement") extended the maturity of our credit facility to September 28, 2023, increased our available borrowing limit from \$40.0 million to \$50.0 million, and replaced the London Interbank Offered Rate ("LIBOR") benchmark used for determining interest rate on outstanding advances.
-Under the terms of the Amended Credit Agreement, amounts outstanding bear interest at the one-month term secured overnight financing rate ("SOFR") plus 145 basis points.
-The Amended Credit Agreement is secured by a security interest in our general business assets, and contains customary representations, warranties and covenants (including a minimum tangible net worth financial covenant) for a facility of this type.
-At December 31, 2022, outstanding borrowings on the line of credit were approximately \$31.1 million at an interest rate of 5.77%, and we were in compliance with all financial covenants.
-At December 31, 2021, there were no amounts outstanding on our line of credit.
+On September 28, 2023, we amended our line of credit agreement.
+The amendment ("Amended Credit Agreement") extended the maturity of our credit facility to September 28, 2024 and has a maximum available borrowing limit of \$40.0 million.
+Under the terms of the Amended Credit Agreement, amounts outstanding bear interest at the one-month term secured overnight financing rate ("SOFR") plus 125 basis points.
+The Amended Credit Agreement is secured by a security interest in our general business assets, and contains customary representations, warranties, and covenants (including a minimum tangible net worth financial covenant) for a facility of this type.
+At December 31, 2023, there were no outstanding borrowings on the line of credit, and we were in compliance with all financial covenants.
+At December 31, 2022, outstanding borrowings on the line of credit were approximately \$31.1 million at an interest rate of 5.77%.